matteocourthoud/matteocourthoud/README.md

 Hi all 👋

-I am a PhD student in Economics at the University of Zürich.
-I am passionate about causal inference and data science.
+I an Applied Scientist @ Zalando, working in both experimental and observational causal inference.
+I hold a PhD in Economics from the University of Zurich.

 - Linkedin: https://www.linkedin.com/in/matteo-courthoud/
 - Twitter: https://twitter.com/matteocourthoud/